 Fiction Experience of Fantasy, Science Fiction/Steampunk, Children's, Comedy, Romance, Mystery, Contemporary & Literary.
 In the form of novel, novella, anthology, short story & book series.
 For children, young adult, new adult & adult audiences.
-All genres considered, although I will advise if I feel your work requires a specialist proofreader.
+All genres considered, although I will advise if I feel your work requires a specialist editor.

 Non-Fiction Experience of How-To & Public Interest books.

 Basic Proofreading, completed with Merit, The Publishing Training Centre (PTC), including competence in the use of BSI proof-correction symbols.
 Grammar at Work, completed, PTC.
 Understanding Book Publishing, completed with Distinction, PTC.

 BA (Hons) English Literature, First-class Honours, The Open University.
 Fields of study included Creative Writing, Advanced Creative Writing, Twentieth-Century Literature: Texts and Debates, and Children's Literature; all completed with Distinction and the latter completed with an Outstanding Result award.

 Introduction to Fiction Editing, Society for Editors and Proofreaders.
 Maple Academy Diploma in Professional Proofreading and Editing, completed with Merit.
 Literature and Mental Health: Reading for Wellbeing, FutureLearn in association with The University of Warwick.
 How to Read a Mind: an Introduction to Understanding Literary Characters, FutureLearn in association with The University of Nottingham.

 Certificates to verify qualifications are available upon request.

 I am a member of the Society for Editors and Proofreaders (SfEP) and abide by their Code of Practice.

 I am a member of the Association of Independent Publishing Professionals (AIPP), an organisation dedicated to independent authors and the service providers who support them.